Our school is committed to safeguarding and promoting

 school will be advised that the child has been involved.

 Please see school website for further details

 The Safeguarding and Child Protection policy can be

 found here.
 SAFEGUARDING AND CP POLICY

-St Joseph’s is committed to Computing and has recently upgraded all PCs in the ICT suite and invested heavily in a network upgrade.
-In addition, children at St Joseph’s have access to ipads and laptops to support their learning, not only in Computing, but in all subjects!
+St Joseph’s is committed to Computing and has recently invested in Chrome books to support our new scheme of work Purple Mash.
+In addition, all staff have recently been on Computing training to make sure the children are recieving high quality teaching.
+The children at St Joseph’s have access to ipads and laptops to support their learning, not only in Computing, but in all subjects!